cybercongress/cybercongress/agreement.md

 - Anonymity and privacy.
 If someone chooses to stay anonymous or private, it is her right to do so
 - Open source software.
 Everything we run in production should be open source
 - Open source hardware.
 Every piece of hardware production should be repeatable using open source
 - Transparency.
-Transparency is fundamental to community building
+Transactional transparency is fundamental to community building
 - Informational freedom.
 No local laws can prohibit the flow of information
 - Economic freedom.
 Nobody has the right to prevent or block transactions
 - Free will.
 We reject corporate slavery bullshit such as conflict of interest or NDA